Chobble Tickets vs Pen and Paper

 • Multiple people are managing the event - Shared spreadsheets get out of sync

-Chobble Tickets supports free events without payment setup, so even if you're not charging you can use it just for the RSVP tracking, capacity management, and check-in features - think of it as a digital clipboard that sends confirmation emails.
+Chobble Tickets supports free events without payment setup, so even if you're not charging you can use it for the RSVP tracking, capacity management, and check-in features.
+Here is what you get: